Safety

 Report on Last Season

-During 2023, the Alaska Railroad applied herbicides along the main and branch lines during one session starting the June 5 and finishing on June 27.
-Herbicides were applied first to the Seward Yard, then extended north along the rail line to Whittier, Anchorage, Healy, Fairbanks and the Salcha Bridge area.
+During 2024, the Alaska Railroad applied herbicides along the main and branch linesstarting the May 28 and finishing on June 26.
+Herbicides were applied first to the Anchorage Yard, then extended south along the rail line to the Whittier branch and Whittier Marginal Wharf and also north to the Birchwood yard, Palmer Branch, Houston Wye, Healy yard, Fairbanks yard, Eielson branch, and Salcha Bridge area.
+Brush spray was applied June 17-19 between ARRC mileposts 345 and 468.
 Detailed information about the herbicides used, the locations where applied and the timing of application is included in this report:

 Vegetation Management Purpose and Need